-The UNLV SDM education program is a four year academic program consisting of eleven (11) full semesters, and approximately 5010 contact hours.
+The UNLV SDM education program is a four year academic program consisting of eleven (11) full semesters, and approximately 5,000 contact hours.
 The UNLV School of Dental Medicine, founded in 2002, established a curriculum that was designed to permit seamless vertical and horizontal integration of the three disciplines of biomedical, behavioral, and clinical sciences.
 The original intent of the UNLV-SDM’s mission was to offer foundation subject matter concurrently with clinical instruction; to this end, clinical presentations and discussions are included in biomedical courses (and vice versa).
 Behavioral science topics are offered in the context of the clinical setting.
-The requirement for foundational knowledge in achieving clinical competency is recognized to be central to the curriculum.
+The requirement for foundational knowledge in achieving clinical competency is recognized as the cornerstone of the curriculum.

 - Second year: 46 weeks, 1303 contact hours

 - Third year: 46 weeks, 1477 contact hours